pslucas0212/OCP47-IPI-vSphere-Install/README.md

  2. After you logon, chose the vSphere tile

  <img src="images/vspheretile.jpg" width="500"/>
- 3. From the download page click the _Download Installer_ button, click the _Download Pull Secret_ button and click the _Download command-line tools_ button.
+ 3. From the download page click the Download Installer button, click the Download Pull Secre button and click the Download command-line tools button.
 Note that further down this page there is a button to download Red Hat Enterprise Linux CoreOS (RHCOS).
 We will let the installation program grab that file for us.

  <img src="images/download.jpg" width="600"/>
  4. I made a separate directory to run the installation for the OCP cluster and moved the openshift-install-linux.tar.gz and pull-secret files there.
 In your "install" directory untar the openshift-install-linux.tar.gz